andremleblanc/druiddb-ruby/lib/druid/README.md

 additional methods not found natively in the Druid REST API.

 ## Writer
-The `Writer` classes utilize the Tranquility Core API to communicate with Druid nodes and allows writing.
+The `Writer` classes utilize the Tranquility Kafka API to communicate with Druid nodes and allows writing.

 ## Errors